Fourth-Year-Functional-Programming/Racket-Countdown-Fourth-Year/README.md

 * Original copyright must be included
 * Can be used commercially, modified, distributed and sublicensed

-### What is the gitignore file and where did it come from
+### What is the gitignore file and where did it come from?

 * Contains code to remove  DrRacket autosave files
 * Found at the GitHub gitignore repository - https://github.com/racket/racket/blob/master/.gitignore